NoviScl/ReadingList/calibration.md

 Takeaways: 1) Training the calibrator on some known OOD data is helpful.
 2) Test-time dropout improves results but is expensive.

+7. **Can Explanations Be Useful for Calibrating Black Box Models?**. arXiv 2021. [[pdf](https://arxiv.org/pdf/2110.07586.pdf)]

+Similar approach of feeding a set of features to a binary calibrator (random forst classifier).
+They generated explanations using LIME and SHAP (basically identifying the most important input tokens).
+They also include heuristic features like POS tags.
+The calibrator classifier is trained on a small set of target domain data.
+Same metric: calibrator accuracy and F1-coverage curve (rank examples by calibrator score, compute accuracy at different coverage fractions).
+Explanations are generally helpful features including on OOD settings.